bjrnmath/BadmintonUmpireHelper/README.md

 This app is currently work in progress!
 Expect errors and failures.
 Currently, the app is only manually tested, automated tests are planned for the near future.

+## TODO's

+- Add tests for different scenarios to ensure correct behavior of the program automatically (including future updates Kotlin, Android, and Dependencies).
+- Refactoring of the code to get rid of some mess that was caused along the way.

 # Download

 You can download the APK from [here](https://github.com/bjrnmath/BadmintonUmpireHelper/raw/publication/Badminton-Umpire-Helper.apk).